ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 expected to cooperate with proxies in selecting Client Connection IDs.
 A proxy detects a conflict when it is not able to create a unique mapping using the Client Connection ID ({conflicts}).
 It can reject requests that would cause a conflict and indicate this to the client by replying with a 409 (Conflict) status.
-In order to avoid conflicts, clients SHOULD select Connection IDs of at least 8 bytes in length with unpredictable values.
+In order to avoid conflicts, clients SHOULD select Client Connection IDs of at least 8 bytes in length with unpredictable values.
 A client also MUST NOT select a Client Connection ID that matches the ID used for the QUIC connection to the proxy, as this inherently creates a conflict.

 Note that packets sent in DATAGRAM frames before the proxy has sent its CONNECT-QUIC response might be dropped if the proxy rejects the request.
-Specifically, this can occur if the Client Connection ID hits a conflict and the proxy returns a 409 (Conflict) error.
+Specifically, this can occur if the Client Connection ID causes a conflict and the proxy returns a 409 (Conflict) error.
 Any DATAGRAM frames that are sent in a separate QUIC packet from the STREAM frame that contains the CONNECT-QUIC request might also be dropped in the case that the packet arrives at the proxy before the packet